 Consumers don’t see online and in-store as separate channels: they go into stores to see, touch and try on products and then go online to buy them, and vice versa.
 All forms of shopping should be interconnected and easy to move between.

 But poor in-store execution leads to disparities between channels that damage brand image.
 It’s very easy to update a product price on your website, but it’s another story to make sure it has been updated across your entire store network.
 And when the information across channels doesn’t match up - for example if a customer sees a promotion online but can't find it in-store - you’ve lost a sale and lost credibility.

 The only way to ensure that this doesn’t happen is to make it easy for sales associates to know exactly what they have to do and monitor what’s going on at store level so that issues can be easily corrected.

-YOOBIC is an in-store conversion optimization solution that helps retailers achieve perfect execution across their entire store network.
+YOOBIC is a physical experience platform that helps retailers achieve the perfect customer experience across their entire store network.
 Want to #RetailSmarter with us?
 Request a demo here.